Dog Skin Allergies:

 In my experience, dog skin allergies are one of the most frustrating problems to solve.
 It can be very challenging to get to the root cause of dog allergies.

-My Coton de Tulear dog, Luc, is allergic to environment allergens such as ragweed, pollen, grass, plants, mold, and dust.
-And as an extra added bonus he’s allergic to cats, which is unfortunate because he shares a home with one.
+My Coton de Tulear dog, Luc, was allergic to environment allergens such as ragweed, pollen, grass, plants, mold, and dust.
+And as an extra added bonus he was allergic to cats, which is unfortunate because he shared a home with one.

-He has suffered through having 50 shots in his stomach to determine what he's allergic to and he’s tried all kinds of shots, shampoos, sprays, lotions, potions, pills and dietary changes to get relief.
+He has suffered through having 50 shots in his stomach to determine what he was allergic to and he tried all kinds of shots, shampoos, sprays, lotions, potions, pills and dietary changes to get relief.

 I had to give him a shot every week for almost 2 years.
-And still…. there are times during the year when he still wakes me up in the middle of the night scratching, biting, chewing, and licking.
-It's heartbreaking to see him suffering and not be able to help him.
+And still…. there were times during the year when he woke me up in the middle of the night scratching, biting, chewing, and licking.
+It was heartbreaking to see him suffering and not be able to help him.

-After all the trial and error remedies and all the time and money, he is now following a homeopathic protocol in order to get to the underlying cause of his allergies.
+After all the trial and error remedies and all the time and money, he finally got relief by following a homeopathic protocol in order to get to the underlying cause of his allergies.
 Your treatment strategy will depend on the severity of symptoms and the type of allergy.
 For instance, food allergies can be resolved when you take the food culprit out of the diet.

 So what causes dog skin allergies?